tobega/tailspin-v0/TailspinReference.md

 Note that templates have a modifiable state value that can be dereferenced, see [templates state](#templates-state)

+### Defined sources
+Sometimes you would like to just output a value from a [processor](#processors) or perform some complex operation without needing any particular input.
+In such a case you can define a source, which is very much like a [defined template](#defined-templates) except that the declaration starts with the word `source` instead.

+A defined source must, of course, have an _initial block_ and will not have any valid value for the _current value_ at the start of each statement.

+A defined source is called by dereferencing the given identifier with a dollar sign, e.g. `$mySource`.

 ## Sinks
 A sink is a place where a value "disappears" and the _value chain_ ends.